HackerN64/F3DEX3/README.md

   number of directional / point lights lowered from 1 to 0 (F3DEX2 required at least one).
 Also supports loading all lights in one DMA transfer (`SPSetLights`), rather than one per light.

-### HLE-compatible cycle-shaving optimizations for Kaze Emanuar

-- The 56 vertex buffer is compatible with Kaze's supported HLE because that HLE incorrectly supports 64 vertices for all microcodes.
-- "Hints" system encodes the expected size of the target display list into call, branch, and return DL commands.
-This allows only the needed number of DL commands in the next DL to be fetched, rather than always fetching full buffers, saving some DRAM traffic (maybe around 100 us per frame).
-The bits used for this are ignored by HLE.
-- F3DEX3 discards certain texture loads if they are identical to the last texture load.
-This dramatically reduces the performance penalty of repeatedly loading the same texture for instances of the same object--assuming the objects have only one texture, that texture is not CI, and that texture is of appropriate size so that it is loaded with `DPLoadBlock` rather than `DPLoadTile`.
-- Clipped triangles are drawn by minimal overlapping scanlines algorithm; this slightly improves RDP draw time for large tris (max of about 500 us per frame, usually much less or zero).

-### Performance counters
+- New `SPLightToRDP` family of commands (e.g. `SPLightToPrimColor`) writes a selectable RDP command (e.g. `DPSetPrimColor`) with the RGB color of a selectable light (any including ambient).
+The alpha channel and any other parameters are encoded in the command.
+With some limitations, this allows the tint colors of cel shading to match scene lighting with no code intervention.
+  Also useful for other lighting-dependent effects.

-F3DEX3 introduces four performance counters, which are accessible from the CPU after the graphics task finishes:
+F3DEX3 also introduces four performance counters, which are accessible from the CPU after the graphics task finishes:
 - Number of vertices processed by the RSP
 - Number of triangles requested in display lists.
 This does not count triangles skipped due to `SPCullDisplayList` or `SPBranchLessZ*`.